nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_call_python.md

 ## Solving the NEP

-Since a NEP-object is defined by its compute functions, we can now use most NEP-solvers to for this problem.
+Since a NEP-object is defined by its compute functions, we can now use many NEP-solvers to solve this problem.
 Here we use IAR:
 ```julia-repl